jeffyuan2022/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image_symptom_1](add_later)

 **The relationship between the bug, the symptom, and the failure-inducing input:**
-This bug is caused by the two empty lines of code that are after the last link (lines 4 and 5).
-The symptom of this test is that it produces an infinite loop due to the fact that the failure-inducing input causes the program to not check the indexOf output after it finds the very last link in the file.
+Due to the failure-inducing input, that there is one additional empty line (line 5) of code after the last link in the test file, the testing program (MarkdownParse.java) caused a bug that it cannot find the next open bracket after the last link in the test file and it can't end the while loop.
+So as the symptom, it goes into an infinite loop when running the test.

 ## Bug #2:
 Below is a screenshot of code change diff from Github for the second bugs: